 There have also been various separate effect tests to examine the fission product release characteristics of the fuel under air-rich conditions, where enhanced release of otherwise low-volatile species like ruthenium can become important [102], [103], [104].
-Major recent experiments of this kind include VERCORS [105] and VERDON [62] conducted in France, the VEGA program [106] in Japan, and the CRL program [107] at AECL where both high burnup UO2 fuel and (U, Pu) O2 fuel were investigated.
-Clearly the adaptation of the measured fission release rates to all SFP accidental situations imply to investigate the air/steam ratio atmosphere of the fuel during the whole dewatering progression (this issue is one of the objective of the DENOPI program presented in a section below).
+Major recent experiments of this kind include VERCORS [105] and VERDON [62]conducted in France, the VEGA program [106] in Japan, and the CRL program [107] at AECL where both high burnup UO2 fuel and (U, Pu) O2 fuel were investigated.
 Finally, there were also some tests conducted in Korea that were designed for the evaluation of siphon breaker performance.

-4.2.3 DETAILED SIMULATION TOOLS
+4.2.3 SIMULATION TOOLS

-Simulation tools applied to SFP accidents include computer programs developed for analysis of thermalhydraulics, nuclear criticality, fuel rod behaviour and severe accidents.
-For the simulation of SFP thermalhydraulics, CFD tools can be used in cases where 3D phenomena/regimes are important.
+Simulation tools applied to SFP accidents include computer programs developed for analysis of thermal-hydraulics, nuclear criticality, fuel rod behaviour and severe accidents.
+For the simulation of SFP thermal-hydraulics, CFD tools can be used in cases where 3D phenomena/regimes are important.
 They have the capacity to address problems at the local scale in 3D.
 However, SFP analyses are usually done at a larger scale, and the large simulation domain necessitates simplified modelling of the storage racks (porous medium approximation) and relatively coarse meshes in the CFD simulations.
 Thermal-hydraulics system codes are mostly applied for accident analysis at a large scale.
-System codes make use of 1D or 2D representations of the considered geometry, but they are being further developed into 3D tools.
+System codes make use of 1D or 2D representations of the considered geometry, but they are being further developed to 3D.